you-dont-need/You-Dont-Need-Momentjs/README.md

 - It is mutable due to OOP APIs and non-pure functions, which cause bugs: https://github.com/moment/moment/blob/develop/src/test/moment/add_subtract.js#L244-L286

-If you are not using timezone but only a few simple functions from moment.js, this might be considered overkill and bloat your app. [dayjs](https://github.com/iamkun/dayjs) has a smaller core and has very similar APIs so it makes it very easy to migrate. [date-fns](https://github.com/date-fns/date-fns) enables [tree-shaking and other benefits](https://github.com/date-fns/date-fns/issues/275#issuecomment-264934189) so that it works great with React, Sinon.js, and webpack, etc. See https://github.com/moment/moment/issues/2373 for more ideas on why and how people switch from moment.js to other solutions.
+If you are not using timezone but only a few simple functions from moment.js, this might bloat your app, and therefore be considered overkill. [dayjs](https://github.com/iamkun/dayjs) has a smaller core and has very similar APIs so it makes it very easy to migrate. [date-fns](https://github.com/date-fns/date-fns) enables [tree-shaking and other benefits](https://github.com/date-fns/date-fns/issues/275#issuecomment-264934189) so that it works great with React, Sinon.js, and webpack, etc. See https://github.com/moment/moment/issues/2373 for more ideas on why and how people switch from moment.js to other solutions.

 ## Brief Comparison